Policy of the National Farmers Union

 • Maintaining livestock risk protection (LRP) and authorizing a new program, similar to LRP, that allows for market risk protection for crops; and

-• Providing crop insurance discounts to farmers for planting cover crops or for using other conservation practices that increase resiliency or decrease risk;
+• Providing crop insurance discounts to farmers for planting cover crops or for using other practices that increase resiliency or decrease risk;

 • Building on programs that support biofuels infrastructure development;